Warded March (Spell)

 - Upon chanting the strong, empowering phrases of this spell, your body is warded against harm and strengthened.
 Your form becomes powerfully athletic, corded with sorcerous strength, granting you well-protected powers of movement.

 - This empowerment lasts only for one move action, during which you must use your Walk speed to move.
 During this movement, you gain either ER/- or DR /- equal to your character level plus the spell's level.
-While under the effects of this spell, you may walk directly through the spaces of up to one target creature, plus one per 15 caster levels (drop fractions; max 3 at level 30).
+While under the effects of this spell, you may walk directly through the spaces of up to one target creature, plus one per 15 character levels (drop fractions; max 3 at level 30).

 - Any enemy creature whose space you Walk through must make a Reflex saving throw.
 If they fail this save, they suffer (Circle 4 damage): 1d6+1 points of damage per character level (max 12d6+12 at character level 12) as bludgeoning (physical, common) damage, as your reinforced form drives straight through them.
 If they make their save, they only suffer half damage.